Simaosx/download.me/README.md

 Download.me
 ===========
-This is simplefile exchanging service (much like rghost).
-This is my first experienсe in building php5-powered web-applications.
+This is simple file exchanging service (much like rghost).

 Install (order of steps doesn't matter):
 1. create db & user and change config accordingly